oroinc/platform/src/Oro/Bundle/EmbeddedFormBundle/README.md

     conditions:
         @eq:
             - $context.embedded_form_type
-            - 'acme_demo_contact_us.embedded_form' # form type name in container
+            - 'acme_demo.form.embedded_form' # form type name in container
 ```

 We need to specify layout update conditions since all embedded forms are using the same route.
+The condition should check that your custom form type is equal to the form type stored in the layout context.
-To make sure that layout updates are loading only for the certain embedded form we can check if the required FormType is the same as registered in context.
+This will make sure that your layout updates are loaded only for the your embedded form type.